edu-maxence-machu/education-react-native-examples/Yoki/readme.md

 ## Contributing

-Student / developers, feel free to contribute to this projet.
+Student / developers, feel free to contribute to this project.

 ## Authors